PrefectHQ/prefect/docs/cloud/index.md

 !!! success "Prefect Cloud Quickstart"
     Ready to jump right in and start running with Prefect Cloud?
 See the [Prefect Cloud Quickstart](/cloud/cloud-quickstart/) to create a workspace, configure a local execution environment, and write your first Prefect Cloud-monitored flow run.

-!!! tip "Need help?"
-    Get your questions answered with a Prefect product advocate by [Booking A Rubber Duck](https://calendly.com/prefect-experts/prefect-product-advocates)!

 ![Viewing a workspace dashboard in the Prefect Cloud UI.](/img/ui/cloud-workspace-dashboard.png)

 Prefect Cloud includes all the features in the open-source Prefect server plus the following: